 Celtic burial mound reconstructed.
 Credit: Detlef Meissner, CC BY 2.5

-One ancient object often mentioned to demonstrate the high artistic skills of the Celts is the Gundestrup Cauldron, a magnificent vessel made from richly decorated plates of silver that were assembled into a single cauldron.
+One ancient object often mentioned demonstrating the high artistic skills of the Celts is the Gundestrup Cauldron, a magnificent vessel made from richly decorated plates of silver that were assembled into a single cauldron.

-The Hochdorf chieftain’s grave in in Baden-Württemberg, Germany offer a unique view of beautiful objects produced by the Celts.
+The Hochdorf chieftain’s grave in Baden-Württemberg, Germany offers a unique view of beautiful objects produced by the Celts.

 The Celtic Chieftain was given a dagger with gold foil in preparation for the afterlife.
 Credit: Rosemania, CC BY 2.0

 The grave, dating from 530 BC has been excavated and reconstructed.
 The 6 ft 2 in (187 cm) tall man buried in the grave was most likely a Celtic chieftain.
 At the time of his death was about 40 years and his richly decorated tomb strengthens the theory he must have been an influential person among his people.

 A drinking horn was also found in the grave.
 Credit: Chez Cåsver, CC BY 2.0

 When this unknown Celtic man was put to rest, he was dressed in richly decorated garments, and a gold-plated torc was placed around his neck.

 The Celtic chieftain had a bracelet on his right arm and a hat made of birch bark.
 Among the burial gifts, archaeologists discovered a gold-plated dagger made of bronze and iron, beautiful amber jewelry and a razor knife, a nail clipper, a comb, fishing hooks, and arrows.
 Most astonishing of all objects found in the grave were the man’s golden shoes.

 Hochdorf Chieftain's Grave, golden shoes ornaments.
 Credit: Rosemania, CC BY 2.0